-GOAL: All students will meet growth targets on the MAP assessment (grades 1-9), and other measures in other courses/grades, and programs by the end of the 2016-2017 school year.
+GOAL 1: All students will meet growth targets on the MAP assessment (grades 1-9), and other measures in other courses/grades, and programs.

 Strategy 1: All K-12 coursework will be aligned to the Idaho Core Standards in curriculum, instructional methods, materials and resources used for student learning.